My Publishing Story

 For more about my acquisitions, please take a look at my manuscript wish list.

-I live just outside of Minneapolis with my husband and our toddler.
+I live just outside of Minneapolis with my husband and our two young children.
 When I’m not editing for Broadleaf, I enjoy hiking and biking, listening to public radio, streaming whatever show everyone else is watching this week, and of course reading.
 A few of my favorite books are Kerry Egan’s On Living, Lenny Duncan’s United States of Grace, and Mary Doria Russell’s The Sparrow.